ryba3310/Pinged/README.md

 Supplied data may be encoded into base64 with "-b" flag before transmission.

-It is developed for the sake of breviy, as a learning project and is inspired by Netcat.
+It is developed for the sake of brevity, as a learning project and is inspired by Netcat.

 Root privileges or CAP_NET_RAW capabilities set are required for usage of SOCK_RAW from socket library to create socket and allow sending and recieving packets.